justsvykas/Survey_analysis/README.md

 - There is evidence people are becoming more open about mental health issues in interviews as at the start of the survey in 2014 there were 80% categorically closed respondents while in 2019 there were 68%.
 So there is possibility to be open with one third of employees from the start of their career at the company.

 # Dependencies
 Below are dependencies required to have to install project into your local machine.
 However, there is **main.html** file in the root of the project that can be used to view the analysis without installing the project.
+Just download the file and open it in your browser.

 - Python 3.12
 - poetry